Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-2-4">2.4 Sweeping Brush Model</h3>

-In response to the discrete nature of stamping, a proposed variation is the brush sweeping model.
+In response to the discrete nature of stamping, a variation has been proposed in academic works called the brush sweeping model.
 Rather than placing the stamp texture at a repeating interval, it smears the texture across the stroke trajectory.
-The differences between sweeping and stroking are discussed in Chapter 2: A Brush Stroke Synthesis Toolbox<sup>[[1]](#ref-1)</sup> of _Image and Video-Based Artistic Stylisation_ by Paul Rosin and John Collomosse.
+The differences between sweeping and stamping are discussed in Chapter 2: A Brush Stroke Synthesis Toolbox<sup>[[1]](#ref-1)</sup> of _Image and Video-Based Artistic Stylisation_ by Paul Rosin and John Collomosse.

 A modern implementation<sup>[[2]](#ref-2)</sup> uses integral calculus to analytically determine the pixel fill opacity in the rendering process efficiently on the GPU.